-Sarna and collegues concluded that awareness of tobacco cessation programs makes nurses and health care practitioners more inclined to intervene in tobacco use with their patients.
-For that reason, it is important to increase nurses ‘awareness of the resources available to them for successfully conduct tobacco cessation intervention.
-Current research also suggests that one of the main barriers for nurses concerning assessing and assisting their patients in smoking cessation is the lack of knowledge of available resources.2 5
+Sarna and colleagues concluded that awareness of tobacco cessation programs makes nurses and health care practitioners more inclined to intervene in tobacco use with their patients.
+For that reason, it is important to increase nurses' awareness of the resources available to them for successfully conduct tobacco cessation intervention.
+Current research also suggests that one of the main barriers for nurses concerning assessing and assisting their patients in smoking cessation is the lack of knowledge of available resources.2,5

 Nurses and brief intervention

-The 5 A’s is a common use brief intervention by health care providers.
-The 5 A’s consists of:2 4
+The 5 A’s is a commonly used brief intervention by health care providers.
+The 5 A’s consists of:2,4

 - Ask about tobacco use

 - Advise the patient to quit

 - Assess readiness to quit